If you have additional questions, please contact United Way of Portage County at 715-341-6740 or email uway@unitedwaypoco.org.

 Isn’t it better to just give directly to an agency?

 Your gifts going directly to an agency do help our community.
-The value of United Way is that you address multiple community needs and know that dollars are targeted to programs that are held accountable.
+The value of United Way is that your gift addresses multiple, current, and critical community needs.
+This creates efficiencies, directing resources to programs and program staff who work collaboratively with United Way for the mutual benefit of our shared - target populations.
 To direct your contribution to a specific program, just complete the donor designation section of the pledge form.
 A specific program designation will be the first dollars the program receives towards its United Way grant.

 I'll never use the services, so why should I give?

 When we reach out a hand to one, we influence the condition of all.
 We all win when a child succeeds in school, when families are financially stable, and when people enjoy good health.
-These changes have benefits that ripple out into the community as a whole.
+These changes have benefits that ripple out into the community.
+If you never use these services, odds are that you may know someone who has or will use them in the future.
+Rest assured that your support holds the power to transform lives at a time when they’re needed the most.

 What are United Way's administrative costs?

-United Way of Portage County keeps their administrative costs low, investing the majority of funds raised directly to local programs that support individuals and families.
-The Better Business Bureau Wise Giving Alliance encourages nonprofits to keep their operating costs below 35%.
-In 2020, United Way of Portage County's administrative and fundraising expenses were 14%.
+United Way of Portage County keeps their administrative costs low, typically around 20%, investing the majority of funds raised directly to local programs that support individuals and families.
+The Better Business Bureau Wise Giving Alliance encourages nonprofits to keep operating costs below 35%.
+United Way of Portage County works hard to stay substantially below the 35% threshold while remaining focused on delivering maximum value and efficiencies to donors, program recipients and the greater Portage County community.

 I don't want my money to fund a certain program or service.